Oropouche Virus – Serology and PCR

 • Compatible symptoms4

-Symptoms of Oropouche fever include but are not limited to: fever, headache, chills, myalgia and/or arthralgia, nausea, vomiting, abdominal pain, photophobia or retro-orbital pain, and/or a maculopapular rash (starts on the trunk and spreads to extremities).
+Symptoms of Oropouche fever includes but are not limited to: fever, headache, chills, myalgia and/or arthralgia, nausea, vomiting, abdominal pain, photophobia or retro-orbital pain, and/or a maculopapular rash (starts on the trunk and spreads to extremities).
 Severe cases may display symptoms consistent with neuroinvasive disease.

 • Travel to an area with documented or suspected transmission of OROV4